Collective excitations and stability of a non-Fermi liquid state near a quantum-critical point of a metal

 \textit{Conclusions.}~ In this communication, we presented a study of the spectral properties of collective excitations with even and odd angular momentum $l >0$ in both the FL and NFL regimes near a QCP, using a charge Pomeranchuk instability with $l=0$ as an example.
 Previous works on interaction-driven damping rates of zero-sound modes in a FL found a sharp distinction between the modes with even and odd $l$.
 Our objective was to extend this analysis into the NFL regime, including the QCP itself, and to address a recently raised question whether causality survives in a NFL\@.
 To this end, we derived the full crossover function describing the damping rate across FL and NFL regimes.
 Our results demonstrate that causality is not broken: the NFL state near a QCP, and even at the QCP itself, is stable with respect to fluctuations in all angular momentum channels different from the critical one.

 \textit{Acknowledgments.}~ We acknowledge with thanks useful discussions with R.~Fernandes, H.~Goldman, A.~Kamenev, A.~Klein, A.~Levchenko, L.~Levitov, P.~Nosov, S.~Sachdev, J.~Schmalian and especially H.~Guo.
 The work of Y.G.\ was supported by the Simons Foundation Grant No.~1249376; A.V.Ch.\ was supported the by U.S.\ Department of Energy, Office of Science, Basic Energy Sciences, under Award No.~DE-SC0014402; D.L.M.\ was supported by the NSF grant DMR-2224000.
-A.V.Ch.\ and D.L.M.\ acknowledge hospitality of the Aspen Center for Physics, supported by NSF grant PHY-2210452.
-D.L.M.\ acknowledges support for his stay at the University of Minnesota from the Simons Foundation Targeted Grant 920184 to the Fine Theoretical Physics Institute.
+A.V.C.\ and D.L.M.\ acknowledge the hospitality of the Aspen Center for Physics, where some of the work on this project has been performed.
+The Aspen Center for Physics is supported by NSF Grant No.~PHY-2210452.
+D.L.M.\ acknowledges support for his stay at the University of Minnesota to work on this project from the Simons Foundation Targeted Grant 920184 to the Fine Theoretical Physics Institute.